 I had the honor of joining our water quality lab manager and state Assemblywoman Lorena Gonzalez, the California League of Conservation Voters and Groundwork San Diego-Chollas Creek for a tour...

 Kelp forests play home to more than 700 species of marine creatures.

 Many factors including pollution, climate change, and over-fishing contribute to kelp forest decline, and their collective impact is far greater than any individual stressor.

-Research has shown that grazing by inflated sea urchin populations damaged kelp forests and slowed recovery in the '50s-70’s off Point Loma.
-Sea otters, lobster and sheephead are important predators, keeping urchin populations in check.
+Research has shown that grazing by inflated sea urchins populations damaged kelp forests and slowed recovery in the '50s to '70s off Point Loma.
+Sea otters, lobster, and sheephead fish are important predators, keeping urchin populations in check.

 Many fish off California's coast are in such decline that some species will take 50-80 years to recover to healthy levels.